DiamondLightSource/atip/README.rst

 ---------------

 In order for ATIP to function correctly; ATIP, AT and Pytac must all be located in the same source directory.
-However, if the file paths to AT and Pytac are edited in ``__init__.py`` then they can be located anywhere.

 Any function, in ATIP, that takes a ``handle`` argument does so only to conform with the ``DataSource`` syntax inherited Pytac.
 Inside ATIP it is entirely